-NASA hopes at least two American commercial spaceships are ready to ferry astronauts to and from the space station by 2017.
+Despite hopes that at least two American commercial spaceships would be ready to ferry astronauts to and from the space station by 2017, the date has been pushed back due to safety concerns.
 The agency has also inked deals with two companies — California-based SpaceX and Virginia-based Orbital Sciences Corp. — to make supply runs to the orbiting lab with unmanned craft.
 [Special Report: The Private Space Taxi Race]

 The HEO directorate is relatively new, having been created in August 2011.
 It combines two previous directorates, which were known as Space Operations and Exploration Systems.

 HEO received $4.3 billion for exploration and $4.9 billion for space operations in 2017.

 NASA field centers that are key to the goals and activities of this directorate include Kennedy Space Center in Florida, Stennis Space Center in Mississippi, Houston's Johnson Space Center and Marshall Space Flight Center in Alabama.